 Batch Payments & CSV Imports

-Credit transfer batches can be created by uploading a CSV file via Atlar Dashboard or by sending a JSON payload using the API endpoint POST /payments/v2beta/credit-transfer-batches.
+Overview Atlar supports two types of payment batches: Credit Transfer Batches and Direct Debit Batches.
+They can be created by uploading a CSV file via Atlar Dashboard or by sending a CSV or JSON payload using the API endpoint POST /payments/v2beta/credit-transfer-batches or POST /payments/v2beta/direct-debit-batches.

 Fields

-The table below lists all supported fields and whether they are required or optional.
+The table below lists all supported fields for credit transfer batches and whether they are required or optional.

 For example: